Frederik Bargum: Career

 Bargum then acquired a hat factory in Copenhagen from a Frenchman named Douilhac.
 He was at this point also a manufacturer of fish meal.

 Bargum was also a driving force behind the establishment of Det danske Guineiske Kompagni.
 From his travels in England, France, and the Netherlands, he had become familiar with the huge profitability of the slave trade.
 On 18 March 1765, he was granted a 20-year monopoly on slave trade from the Danish Gold Coast and on 1 November that same year a royal concession on the fortresses of Christiansborg and Fredensborg.
 The business plan was to purchase gold, ivory, and slaves on the Danish Gold Coast, then sell the slaves in the Danish West Indies and return with raw sugar to Denmark.
-Three ships were initially acquired of which the first departed from Copenhagen on 8 January 1766.
+Three ships were initially acquired.
+Two of them were named Christiansborg and Fredensborg after the Danish fortresses on the Guinea Coast.
 A combined sugar refinery and warehouse was also established at the Børs Dock in Copenhagen.
 Gustmeier was initially a partner in the enterprise but left it soon thereafter.
 The company went bankrupt in 1775.

-Betgum had fled the country the previous year.
+Bergum had fled the country the previous year.
 He lived in Vienna in 1782 and Alsace in 1784.
 He later moved to Paris.